Chapter 1 Introduction

 We envisage our contributions to be a platform encouraging researchers and practitioners to extend our CCNNs, and invite the community to build upon our work to expand TDL on higher-order domains.
 Our contributions, which are also visually summarized in Figure 1.1, are the following:

-they generalize major existing domains, such as graphs, hypergraphs, simplicial and cell complexes.
+- First, we introduce CCs as domains for TDL.
+We characterize CCs and their properties, and explain how they generalize major existing domains, such as graphs, hypergraphs, simplicial and cell complexes.
 CCs can thus serve as a unifying starting point that enables the learning of expressive representations of topological data.

 - Second, using CCs as domains, we construct CCNNs, an abstract class of higher-order message-passing neural networks that provide a unifying blueprint for TDL models based on hypergraphs and cell complexes.